JabRef/user-documentation/en/JournalAbbreviations.md

 This feature can be configured under **Options → Manage journal abbreviations**.

-JabRef includes a fairly extensive build-in list of journal abbreviations, but it still likely to be incomplete for the purposes of many users.
+JabRef includes a fairly extensive build-in list of journal abbreviations, but it is still likely to be incomplete for the purposes of many users.
 You can add abbreviations in the form of a personal list or external lists.

 ![General view](./images/JournalAbbreviations.png)